-1. In their first year of study, all degree-seeking and CCS students are required to enroll in Vocational Excellence, through which these assessments are completed.
-Students will be registered for Vocational Excellence (FLDC 5300) through Seminary Academic Services.
-Instructions for completing the assessments will be given in the syllabus and sent via email.
+1. All degree-seeking and CCS students are required to complete Vocational Excellence, which has psychological screening built into it.
+This takes place in the first year of study.
+Students will be registered for Vocational Excellence (FLDC 5300) with Seminary Academic Services.
+Proctored testing takes place on campus approximately a month before the class.
+Background and